-Giving your beardie a habitat (opens in new tab) that is too small can not only lead to stunted growth if they’re a juvenile, but can actually lead them to becoming depressed, stressed, and in some instances, developing health issues!
+Giving your beardie a habitat (opens in new tab) that is too small can not only lead to stunted growth if they’re a juvenile, but can actually lead them to become depressed, stressed, and in some instances, developing health issues!

 When it comes to having the best tank for bearded dragons, you’re primarily going to want to consider their age.

 For exceptionally large dragons, it is really doing them a disservice to be in anything less than 120 gallons, unless you plan on giving them hours of supervised play time outside of their tank every single day!

 Babies don’t need a whole lot of room to exercise and too large of a tank can actually make catching their food very difficult for them!

 Remember, all baby creatures need time to become stealthy hunters and as such, your baby bearded may struggle to catch his food should you give it plenty of room to run away.

-Babies can live in a 40 gallon (48 inches long X 12 inches wide X 14 inches deep) tank, though I wouldn’t necessarily recommend going much bigger if you can help it!
+Babies can live in a 40 gallon (38 inches long X 18 inches wide X 18 inches deep) tank, though I wouldn’t necessarily recommend going much bigger if you can help it!

 If you house a baby in a tank of this size or larger, keep a close eye on them and observe how adeptly they are able to actually catch and eat their live food, primarily crickets.